Entrées par

 What is an FR4 PCB?

 FR4 is a composite material made primarily of woven fiberglass cloth and epoxy resin, compressed into multiple layers.
-It is one of the most widely used substrate materials for printed circuit boards (PCBs).
+It is one of the most widely used substrate materials for printed circuit boards (PCBS).

 What Is the Difference Between Ceramic PCB and FR4?